Leveraging intermediate resonances to probe CP violation at colliders

 Consider now the addition of a scalar which can mediate the interactions in Fig.~\ref{fig:bctaunu}.
 For now, we remain agnostic to how the effective coupling $C_{V_L}$ is generated (this will be discussed in Sec.~\ref{sec:BSMweakstrong}).
 Instead, here we focus on that there is permutation of the final state particles with respect to the mediator when contrasted with the SM process, see Fig.~\ref{fig:bctaunu}.
 Our mediator of choice is the scalar LQ $S_1 \sim (\mathbf{3}, 1, -1/3)$\footnote{Where the entries of the tuple here refer to the transformation properties under the SM Gauge group $SU(3)\otimes SU(2)\otimes U(1)$.}.
 Scalar LQs provide a portal for generating direct quark-lepton interactions.
 Note that LQs are particularly appealing for studies such as these because their direct lepton-quark couplings naturally permute the final state particles relative to the internal propagator.
 Therefore, the two invariant mass combinations in the final state may be exploited to seek the effects of distinct propagator phases on the differential cross-section.

 In $pp[u_i g] \to d_j \ell \nu_\ell$, one would expect resonance behavior around $q_{d_j \nu}^2\sim M_{S_1}^2$ which sources an additional CP-even phase generated by the $S_1$ propagator.
-The utilization of both propagators with differing final state momentum topologies is the handle with which one can define the CP-violating observable akin to that in reference~\cite{Berger:2011wh}.
+The utilization of both propagators with differing final state momentum topologies is the handle with which one can define the a contribution to a charge asymmetry proportional to a CP-violating observable akin to that in reference~\cite{Berger:2011wh}.

 Working at energies above the electroweak scale, $q_{\ell\nu}^2 \gg m_W^2$ and around $M_{S_1}$, the EFT becomes invalid and one should consider the LQ as a propagating field rather than integrating it out to form an EFT.
 In this region, the amplitude representing the interactions in Fig.~\ref{fig:bctaunu} takes the form